shifalir/DevOps_Assignment/README.md

 How to execute the docker script:
 --------------------------------
-To execute the pipeline please navigate to the Assignments/docker directory and execute the docker script with the command:
+To execute the docker script please navigate to the Assignments/docker directory and execute the docker script with the command:

   docker-compose up
  --